CJchanghwan/speaker_recognition_framework/README.md

         --initial_model /path/model/save/saved_weight.model \# load pretrainned weight

 This repository provides code to train three models : (ECAPA-TDNN, Resnet, Tdnn) using the classification approach and contrastive learning approach.
+The result will be saved in /path/model/save/directory/score.txt The model will saved in /path/model/save/model

+# Inferencing

+The following is a usage of performing performance evaluation of EER and min-dcf.
+In the case of --snorm, AS-Norm is performed.

+    !CUDA_VISIBLE_DEVICES=0 python trainECAPAModel.py \
+        --eval \
+        #--snorm \
+        --sampling_rate 16000 \
+        --eval_list /path/veri_test2.txt \
+        #--train_list /path/train_vox2.txt \
+        #--train_path /path/dev/aac/ \
+        --initial_model /path/model/save/saved_weight.model

+With AS-norm, this system performs EER: 0.86.
+We will not update this code recently since no enough time for this work.
+I suggest you the following paper if you want to add AS-norm or other norm methods:
+In the case of AS-Norm, it takes a lot of time, and in our case, it took more than 24 hours on Nvidia A5000.